sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 Try to keep up the excitement and pace of play with your GM moves, but also know that it's ok to invest a little in making them significant and to pause for a second to think through some repercussions.
+Will the move you make drive the story toward your next point in the *Good Bank*?

-Note that the move you execute may overlap a couple ideas.
+Note that the move you execute in play may actually overlap multiple moves on this list.
+That's ok, creating honest fictional responses sometimes demands it.
 For example, "deal damage" is a move, but other moves may include damage as well.

 ### A GM move is not restricted to the player move that caused it